yssource/turbodbc/README.md

 Short answer: turbodbc is faster.

+Slightly longer answer: turbodbc is faster, _much_ faster if you want to work with numpy.

-Slightly longer answer: I have tested turbodbc and pyodbc (probably the most popular Python ODBC module) with various databases (Exasol, PostgreSQL, MySQL) and corresponding ODBC drivers.
+Medium-length answer: I have tested turbodbc and pyodbc (probably the most popular Python ODBC module) with various databases (Exasol, PostgreSQL, MySQL) and corresponding ODBC drivers.
 I found turbodbc to be consistently faster.

-For retrieving result sets, I found speedups between 1.5 and 7.
+For retrieving result sets, I found speedups between 1.5 and 7 retrieving plain Python objects.
 For inserting data, I found speedups of up to 100.

 Is this completely scientific?
 Not at all.
 I have not told you about which hardware I used, which operating systems, drivers, database versions, network